Top AI Models

 by Meta

-Meta's newest multimodal AI model family with two initial variants: Scout (balanced) and Maverick (most powerful).
-Features true multimodal capabilities processing both text and images, plus an innovative mixture-of-experts architecture for efficient processing.
+Meta's newest multimodal AI model family with three variants: Scout (balanced everyday use), Maverick (most powerful), and Behemoth (largest, used for training the others).
+Features true multimodal capabilities processing both text and images, plus a sophisticated mixture-of-experts architecture for efficient processing.

 Pros